possibilities/tmux-composer-cli/events.md

   Note: The `plannedWindows` array is dynamically generated:

+  - Includes "agent" first if `commands.run-agent` is configured
   - Includes "server" only if a `dev` script exists
   - Includes a window for each script ending in `:watch` (window name = script name without `:watch`)
   - Always includes "control" as the last window